 American Federal Mortgage Corporation overview

-- Rate-and-term refinancing
+- Rate-and-term and cash-out refinancing

 Minimum borrower requirements

-For FHA loans, borrowers can generally qualify with a credit score as low as 500 and a DTI as high as 50 percent.
+For FHA loans, borrowers can generally qualify with a credit score as low as 500 and a DTI ratio as high as 50 percent.
 VA loans don’t have a credit score or down payment requirement.

-In order to qualify for a jumbo mortgage, you’ll typically need a credit score of at least 660 or higher and a DTI of 43 percent or lower.
+In order to qualify for a jumbo mortgage, you’ll typically need a credit score of at least 660 or higher and a DTI ratio of 43 percent or lower.

 Refinancing with American Federal Mortgage Corporation

 American Federal Mortgage offers refinancing.
 Though the lender doesn’t publish its refinance rates, it does offer a free refinance analysis that provides a comparison of your existing loan and current rates and options.
 The analysis is designed to help you decide whether refinancing makes sense for your situation.
 You can obtain a refinance quote from American Federal Mortgage by completing a short form on the lender’s website.

 Not sure if American Federal Mortgage Corporation is right for you?
 Consider these alternatives